segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 ## Can we add, tweak, or delete some of the tables?

 You have full admin access to your Segment Warehouse.
-However, don't tweak or delete Segment generated tables, as this may cause problems for our systems that upload new data.
+However, don't tweak or delete Segment generated tables, as this may cause problems for the systems that upload new data.

 If you want to join across additional datasets, feel free to create and upload additional tables.